sabina-yaml/textbooks/content/fractals/content.md

 itself, which are 3 times smaller.

 {.reveal(when="blank-1")} Now we can try to calculate the dimension _d_ of the Menger sponge just like we did for the Koch snowflake above.
-In this case we get `3^d = 20`, or `§d = log_3(20) ≈ 2.727`.
+In this case, we get `3^d = 20`, or `§d = log_3(20) ≈ 2.727`.

 :::